 Jacob was born in Bristol about 1804, the son of William Husband, a shoemaker and his wife, Lydia.
 Jacob was baptised in Thornbury on 28th December 1828.
 On 29th April 1831 Jacob married Mercy Barnett in Thornbury.
 According to the IGI, Mercy was born on 11th December 1803, the daughter of John and Sarah Barnett.
 They had several children whilst living in Thornbury: Isaac Samson baptised on 18th april 1832, William baptised on 23rd February 1834, Thomas Barnett baptised on 4th June 1837, John Barnet baptised on 22nd September 1839, Henry baptised on 12th June 1842 and James baptised on 14th May 1843.

 By the 1851 census the family had moved to 11 Clarkes Court, West Street, St Phillips and Sampson had become a shoemaker like his father, and William had become a french polisher.
 Thomas and John were working as errand boys.
+On 20th October 1854 Thomas enlisted in the 97th Regiment of Foot.
+He served for over 21 years and was discharged in 1875.

 Joseph Smith – the 1851 census Joseph Smith, a saddler, and his family, were now occupying the property and we know from the Rate Books that he owned the property from at least 1867 onwards.
 He continued to live there until about 1880 when he sold it at auction.
 Click here to read more